 We left my apartment, the door closing behind us.
 I struggled feebly once more, even though I knew it was no use.
-Shouting for help was out of the question, too.
+Shouting for help wasn't an option.
 No one would come to my aid and I would just receive worse treatment from the man now towing me towards the old-fashioned elevator.

-Normally I would've been opposed to judging someone first on their appearance, but for this one man I made an exception.
+Normally I would've been opposed to judging a stranger on their appearance, but for this one man I made an exception.

 Stepping into the elevator, I tried to pull myself up straighter.
-Without my cane, however, I was sadly dependent on the goon.
+Without my cane, however, I was sadly dependent on the lackey.

 "What do you want with me?"
 I braved a question.

-"I don't want nothing from you," said the goon in deep baritone.
-"It's what the boss wants from you."
+"I don't want nothing from you," said the man in deep baritone.
+"It's the boss who wants something from you."